The Tier-1 Brands

 Legacy Brands

 Tempur-Pedic still has the best TEMPUR material — no foam competitor has matched the original viscoelastic properties for pressure relief and durability.
 Sleep Number's air-chamber technology for couple sleep customization has no direct equivalent.
-Sealy and Serta have improved their online presences but are primarily distributed through brick-and-mortar retail with inconsistent pricing transparency.
+Sealy and Serta have improved their online presences but are primarily distributed through brick-and-mortar retail.

 The Value Tier